sapegin/washingcode-book/manuscript/120_Linting.md

 Unless the coding culture in the team is especially miserable (and in this case, instead of fighting it, you’re better off updating your CV), a linting setup that’s too rigid does more harm than good.
 It’s better to trust our colleagues and expect that they know how to do their job, allowing us to use linters to catch bugs and code reviews to discuss different approaches.
 There’s always more than one correct way to do something in programming, and a linter that enforces only one way doesn’t solve any real problems but makes our colleagues suffer more.

-## My top 11 linter rules that should have never existed
+## My top linter rules that should have never existed

-Many linter rules don’t solve any actual problems with the code; they merely enforce a particular way of writing code — a preference of one of the team members.
+Many linter rules don’t fix any real problems in the code; they merely enforce a particular way of writing it, often based on personal preference.
 Many of these rules are purely aesthetic.

 Below is a selection of rules that create more problems than they solve.
 Luckily, none of these rules are included in recommended configs, but I’ve seen them all in real projects.
 These rules remind us that we shouldn’t try to validate and control everything.
 And I’m not the only one who [gets mad because of a linter rule](https://x.com/iamsapegin/status/1230760798584098817).